george-richardson/terraform-aws-personal-org/README.md

 ### Features

 * Single user entry point for all child accounts.
-  * Roles are automatically deployed into child accounts for assumption by a organization administrator user.
+  * Default deployed OrganizationAccountAccessRole is used for assumption by a organization administrator user into child accounts.
-  * Child account roles are protected from deletion (by defau lt).
+  * Child account OrganizationAccountAccessRoles are protected from deletion (by default).
   * Child account root user access is blocked (by default).
 * Separate Organization management role.
   * Limited access to management account to manage the Organization and save Terraform state.